grodansparadis/vscpl2drv-websrv/README.md

 Max number of log files to keep.
 Default is 7

 ##### write
-If write is true dynamic changes to the configuration file will be possible to save dynamically to disk.
-That is, settings you do at runtime can be saved and be persistent.
-The safest place for a configuration file is in the VSCP configuration folder */etc/vscp/* but for dynamic saves are not allowed if you don't run the VSCP daemon as root (which you should not).
-Next best place is to use the folder */var/lib/vscp/drivername/configure.xml*.
+If write is true changes to the configuration file will be possible to save to disk.
+That is settings you do at runtime that can be saved and after that be persistent.
+The safest location for a configuration file is in the VSCP configuration folder */etc/vscp/*, but dynamic saves are not allowed to save data to this location if you don't run the VSCP daemon as root (which you should not).
+Next best place is to use the folder */var/lib/vscp/drivername/configure.json*.
 This folder is created and a default configuration is written here when the driver is installed.

 If you never intend to change driver parameters during runtime consider moving the configuration file to the VSCP daemon configuration folder.

+Currently this option is not enabled and is always set to false.

 ##### interface
 Set the interface to listen on.
 Default is: *tcp://localhost:9598*.
 The interface is either secure (TLS) or insecure.
 It is not possible to define interfaces that accept connections of both types.